jenkinslaw/pli-bd/README.md

 This script uses both JQuery and GreaseMonkey technology.

-For a detail explanation on JQuery API usage go to http://api.jquery.com For a detail description of GreaseMonkey go to[ http://wiki.greasespot.net/Main_Page][2]
+For a detail explanation on JQuery API usage go to http://api.jquery.com For a detail description of GreaseMonkey go to the [Grease Monkey][2] main page.

 Things you may need to modify: